homejames203/request-ce-bundle-coastguard/bundle/CatalogSearchHelper.md

 ## Configuration

 * Copy the files listed above into your bundle
-* Initialize the BridgedResourceHelper in your bundle/initialization.jspf file
+* Initialize the CatalogSearchHelper in your bundle/initialization.jspf file
 * You may need to modify the search function to search the components that your KAPP requires, as different KAPPs may have different requirements.
 * You may also need to modify the WeightedForm class if your KAPP does not search forms.
 * DO NOT modify the WeightHelper if you are aggregating multiple searches on a page.
 The WeightHelper needs to use the same algorithm in order to offer a consistent sort/merge order when aggregating results from multiple search helpers.